Skip to content

 RORY: What’s mine is yours.

-— The phrase Rory uses is one of many in the English language originating in the works of William Shakespeare.
-The full line, “What’s mine is yours and what is yours is mine,” comes from the play Measure for Measure, which was first performed in 1604.
+• This phrase is one of many in the English language originating in the works of William Shakespeare.
+The full line, “What’s mine is yours and what is yours is mine,” comes from the play Measure for Measure, first performed in 1604.
+Another phrase coined by Shakespeare was used in episode nine, and Shakespeare, himself, was mentioned in episodes two, four, and eleven.

-A sandwich board outside the Black & White & Read Bookstore advertises movie night.
-That night’s feature is Attack of the 50 Foot Woman.
+A sign outside the Black & White & Read Bookstore advertises a showing of Attack of the 50 Foot Woman.
+A clip from the film is shown on screen at 26:55.

-— Attack of the 50 Foot Woman is a 1958 science-fiction horror film directed by Nathan H. Juran (credited as Nathan Hertz).
+• Attack of the 50 Foot Woman is a 1958 science-fiction horror film directed by Nathan H. Juran (credited as Nathan Hertz).
 “The film’s storyline concerns the plight of a wealthy heiress whose close encounter with an enormous alien in his round spacecraft causes her to grow into a giantess, complicating her marriage which is already troubled by a philandering husband” (Wikipedia).
+This isn’t the same scene as the one shown on screen, but it does include the 50-foot woman’s giant hand.

 LANE: And the amazing thing is all these girls are screaming, and none of them are getting the joke.
 He’s playing the character of a rock star.
 I mean, Beck is a genius, and all these stupid girls are screaming at him just ’cause they’re buying into the rock star image.
 I love Beck.
 I understand Beck.

-— Beck Hansen (born Bek Campbell, 1970), known professionally as simply Beck, is a US musician and singer-songwriter.
+• Beck Hansen (born Bek Campbell, 1970), known professionally as simply Beck, is a US musician and singer-songwriter.
 “With a pop art collage of musical styles, oblique and ironic lyrics, and postmodern arrangements incorporating samples, drum machines, live instrumentation and sound effects, Beck has been hailed by critics and the public throughout his musical career as being among the most idiosyncratically creative musicians of 1990s and 2000s alternative rock” (Wikipedia).
+One of Beck’s songs, “Mixed Bizness,” was featured in episode nine.

-— The band’s name, “Foo Fighters,” comes from a term “used by Allied aircraft pilots during World War II to describe various UFOs or mysterious aerial phenomena seen in the skies over both the European and Pacific theaters of operation” (Wikipedia).
+• The band’s name comes from a term “used by Allied aircraft pilots during World War II to describe various unidentified flying objects or mysterious aerial phenomena seen in the skies over both the European and Pacific theaters of operations” (Wikipedia).

 LANE: Hey, you know who I’ve really gotten into lately?
 The Velvet Underground.
 Oh, and Nico.
 She is amazing.
 Depressing German scary chick.